 This work "The uncivilized races of men in all countries of the world; being a comprehensive account of their manners and customs, and of their physical, social, mental, moral and religious characteristics" of John George Wood (1827-1889)) has been identified as being free of known restrictions under copyright law.

 As surfing had already existed before the colonization of Hawaii (in the tenth century) it can be calculated that surfing is more than 1000 years old.
-However, there are signs of a much more dated birth of this sport.
-Also in Micronesia (eg Fiji Islands, New Guinea) and Melanesia (eg Marshall Islands, Carolinas) it was used to catch waves, but only in places where there was also an Polynesian influence in the social and cultural structures.
-As it is presumed that the Polynesians were living in these areas in times before Christ it must be assumed that surfing started in pre-Christian times.
+However, there are indications that this fascinating sport is much older.
+Also in Micronesia (eg Fiji Islands, New Guinea) and Melanesia (eg Marshall Islands, Carolinas) it was usual to catch waves, but only in places where there was also an Polynesian influence in the social and cultural structures.
+Since the Polynesians are thought to have lived in these areas in the time before Christ, it can be assumed that surfing started in pre-Christian times.

 Polynesian Migration de David Eccles (gringer) is licensed under a Creative Commons Attribution 3.0 International License.
 This image is based on the work at https://en.wikipedia.org/wiki/File:Polynesian_Migration.svg.

 When Polynesia was discovered by Europeans, the history of surfing was written long before - or rather was sung long before.
 The Polynesians, who had no writing literature but only a sharp historical consciousness, inherited their stories in the form of songs and legends.
 They sang about the glorious actions of the best surfers and asked the god of the sea to keep the small waves away and to send the large waves.
 When James Cook discovered Hawaii in 1778 he observed the indigenous people surfing.
 His notes, which represent the first written text about surfing, show that Cook was fascinated by this sport.